-- Recycled the annual mass of waste (tonnes) sent for recycling - Incineration the annual mass of incinerated waste (tonnes) - Composting the annual mass of waste (tonnes) that is composted - Anaerobic digestion the annual mass of waste (tonnes) that is sent for anaerobic digestion - Landfill the annual mass of waste (tonnes) sent to landfill - Energy the annual mass of waste (tonnes) that is used to create energy e.g. used for biomass boilers or combined heat and power.
-Exclude waste that is incinerated with no energy recovery - Other other methods of disposal offsite.
-This may include mechanical biological treatment and offsite autoclave, as well as 'other reuse', such as refurbishment for re-sale - Hazardous waste which is disposed of via specialist hazardous treatment methods.
+- Recycled the annual mass of waste (tonnes) sent for recycling. - Incineration the annual mass of incinerated waste (tonnes). - Composting the annual mass of waste (tonnes) that is composted. - Anaerobic digestion the annual mass of waste (tonnes) that is sent for anaerobic digestion. - Landfill the annual mass of waste (tonnes) sent to landfill. - Energy the annual mass of waste (tonnes) that is used to create energy e.g., used for biomass boilers or combined heat and power.
+Excludes waste that is incinerated with no energy recovery. - Other other methods of disposal offsite.
+This may include mechanical biological treatment and offsite autoclave, as well as 'other reuse', such as refurbishment for re-sale. - Hazardous waste which is disposed of via specialist hazardous treatment methods.
+Please note the data for hazardous waste is not reported.